 You can see the black spots that spread across the sea bunny’s body.
 These structures are called “Caryophyllidia”.

 Their furry appearance comes due to the Caryophyllidia.
 Those black spots also function as sensation receptors.
-These structures increase the body surface of the sea bunny.
+These structures increase the body surface of the bunny.

-Sea bunny’s outer body has different colors like yellow, orange-brown, and white.
+Bunny’s outer body has different colors like yellow, orange-brown, and white.
 Further, this saltwater bunny has no actual ears.
 They are the sensory organs.
 They are called “Rhinophores”.

-The ear-like structure allowing them to find,
+The ear-like structure allows them to find,